kellie-cat/dental-quiz/README.md

 ### Future Implementations

+This project meets the requirements and is ready to help many people learn about cavity prevention.
+If more resources opened up, I could add some additional features:

-1. If time allowed, I would like to have a progress bar displayed so the player could tell how many questions they had to go.
+1. A progress bar displayed so the player could tell how many questions they had to go.
 2. An 'easy', 'moderate' and 'difficult' mode would be helpful to make the game even more useful for people of different knowledge levels.
 This could be achieved by creating another document for holding the data and separate arrays for easy, moderate and difficult questions.
 3. Scrambling the order of the answers would also make the game more helpful for repeat users.
 This could be achieved by calling the answers in a different way and again shuffling the order with the Fisher Yates Method.
 4. Adding game sounds and more exciting animations would increase interest and novelty.
+5. Providing a link to a site such as [The Irish Dental Health Foundation](https://www.dentalhealth.ie/) or [Brush My Teeth](https://brushmyteeth.ie/) to signpost the users to more educational resources.

 ### Accessibility